 Location: You can easily find Gelato outlets at San Marco, Strada Nova, Castello etc.

 - Make sure you go for your ice cream date after dinner when it’s quiet, and the streets are less crowded out there.

-There’s nothing more romantic than to explore the city of romance later in the evening with your spouse.
+Explore the city of romance later in the evening with your spouse is one of the most romantic things to do in Venice.
 If Venice looks beautiful in the daylight, it looks breathtakingly gorgeous during the night.
 Take a stroll at this long promenade, witness the stunning palaces, watch the light doing its dance on the water, and talk about your lives.
 Because this is one of the most memorable and best things to do in Venice at night.

 Location: It’s set along the southern shore of Venice’s main island.

 Highlights: Ideal place to walk hand in hand, which also offers amazing views of the charming city, its historic palaces, and has a number of Baroque churches.

 15. Nightlife In Venice: Party Hard